 The STEP Program™: Supporting Solutions from Patient Advocacy Organizations

-Novartis developed the STEP (Solutions to Empower Patients) Program™ to fund innovative projects from US-based nonprofit organizations that help address some of the most pressing gaps between best practices and the care a patient actually receives.
+Novartis developed the STEP (Solutions to Empower Patients) Program™ to fund innovative projects from United States (US)-based nonprofit organizations that help address some of the most pressing gaps between best practices and the care a patient actually receives.
 By supporting the patient advocacy organizations that are best positioned to tackle unmet patient needs, our goal is to reduce the burden of disease and help create a path to better care.

 Proposal Submission and Review Process

 The STEP Program continues to update its focus areas on a specific disease or aspect of health care, and advocacy organizations are invited to submit proposals to develop programs or resources that address an area of significant unmet need.
 Once the submission period closes, an external review committee evaluates the proposals against common criteria and identifies those with the greatest potential to make a positive impact on patients and caregivers.